Zeta611/mpi-sws-semantics/README.md

 ## Using the Coq code

-In this repository, you will find all the files from the lecture and templates for your exercise sheets.
-We will add new files (and solutions) each week and you can get them by pulling from the repository.
+In this repository, you will find all the files from the lecture and templates for exercises.
+We usually make these files available over the course of the semester, together with exercise sheets.
+All exercises are also present in the lecture notes.
+In the file `STRUCTURE.md`, you can find a rough mapping of chapters in the lecture notes to the Coq code.

 The Coq code is organized in multiple folders and multiple files.
 To compile, please execute: